nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

 Once the master rule definition has been created, you can then create your ruleset files, which will be installed and made available from the OneRing instance we setup previously.

-There needs to be at least one ruleset file, whose name is 'your-form_FirstQuestion.ruleset', where 'your-form' is the name of the form definition.
+There needs to be at least one ruleset file, whose name is 'your-form-name.ruleset', where 'your-form-name' is the name of the form definition.

-For our example, let's create a `ContactDetails_firstQuestion.ruleset` file in the ~/OneRing/rules/application directory.
+For our example, let's create a `ContactDetails.ruleset` file in the ~/OneRing/rules/application directory.
 The contents of a sample ruleset is listed below:

 ```groovy